fujita-y/digamma/README.md

 - `(future-wait-for <future> <msec>)`: Blocks with a timeout; returns `#t` if timed out, `#f` otherwise.
 - `(future? <obj>)`: Returns `#t` if the object is a future.

+### Asynchronous I/O

+Digamma provides non-blocking, fiber-aware I/O using **Boost.Asio**.
+Operation completion is integrated directly into the fiber scheduler (Round Robin pattern), allowing fibers to suspend while waiting for I/O and resume automatically when data is available:

+- **Seamless Integration**: Asio's `io_context` is polled directly by the fiber scheduler's `suspend_until()` hook, ensuring that I/O completion handlers run inline on the main thread and fulfill futures immediately.
+- **Future-based I/O**: Asynchronous I/O primitives return **future** objects, enabling clean, non-blocking code using standard fiber synchronization.

+#### Primitives

+- `(get-bytevector-n-async <port> <n>)`: Initiates an asynchronous read of at most *n* bytes from the specified input port.
+Returns a future that will be fulfilled with a bytevector containing the data read, or EOF.

 ### Foreign Function Interface (CFFI)

 The `(core cffi)` module provides a lightweight, dynamic C FFI backed by LLVM ORC.
 It allows seamless interoperability with native code: